MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.

+8. Close the Cloud Shell pane once your resource deployment is complete.

+### Troubleshooting deployment errors

 You may encounter a few errors when running the Bicep deployment script.
 The most common messages and the steps to resolve them are:

 - If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources:

     ```bash
     {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is '4e87a33d-a0ac-4aec-88d8-177b04c1d752'.
 See inner errors for details."}

     Inner Errors:
     {"code": "FlagMustBeSetForRestore", "message": "An existing resource with ID '/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.CognitiveServices/accounts/{accountName}' has been soft-deleted.
 To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resource, please purge it first."}
     ```

     If you receive this message, modify the `azure deployment group create` command above to set the `restore` parameter equal to `true` and rerun it.

-    - If the selected region is restricted from provisioning specific resources, you must set the `REGION` variable to a different location and rerun the Bicep deployment script.
+- If the selected region is restricted from provisioning specific resources, you must set the `REGION` variable to a different location and rerun the commands to create the resource group and run the Bicep deployment script.

     ```bash
     {"status":"Failed","error":{"code":"DeploymentFailed","target":"/subscriptions/{subscriptionId}/resourceGroups/{resourceGrouName}/providers/Microsoft.Resources/deployments/{deploymentName}","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/{resourceGrouName}/providers/Microsoft.DBforPostgreSQL/flexibleServers/{serverName}","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
 Please choose a different region.
 For exceptions to this rule please open a support request with Issue type of 'Service and subscription limits'.
 See https://review.learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-request-quota-increase for more details."}]}]}}
     ```

-8. Close the Cloud Shell pane once your resource deployment is complete.
+- If the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement, you may experience the following error; in which case use the Azure Portal user interface to create an Azure AI Services resource, and then re-run the deployment script.

+    ```bash
+    {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
+The tracking id is 'f8412edb-6386-4192-a22f-43557a51ea5f'.
+See inner errors for details."}

+    Inner Errors:
+    {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextAnalytics until you agree to Responsible AI terms for this resource.
+You can agree to Responsible AI terms by creating a resource through the Azure Portal then trying again.
+For more detail go to https://go.microsoft.com/fwlink/?linkid=2164190"}
+    ```

 ## Client tools to connect to PostgreSQL